ovh/docs/pages/cloud/dedicated/configuring-the-vrack-between-the-public-cloud-and-a-dedicated-server/guide.en-ca.md

 ![Order vrack](images/orderingvrack.png){.thumbnail}

-You will be redirected to an order page, validate the order and wait for the vRack to be setup in your account.
-This will take a few minutes.
+You will be redirected to an order page to validate the order.
+It will take a few minutes for the vRack to be setup in your account.

 Once the vRack service is delivered to your account, you can now add your project to it.

-Go to the `Bare Metal Cloud`{.action} menu, click on `Network`{.action}, then on `vRack`{.action} and select your vRack from the list,
+Go to the `Bare Metal Cloud`{.action} menu, click on `Network`{.action}, then on `vRack`{.action} and select your vRack from the list.

 ![vrack delivered](images/vrackdelivered.png){.thumbnail}

-From the list of eligible services, select the project you want to add to the vRack and then click the Add button
+From the list of eligible services, select the project you want to add to the vRack and then click the `Add`{.action} button

 ![add project to vrack](images/addprojectvrack.png){.thumbnail}